May 9, 2023

-Knowing the stories behind famous logos can help you refine your branding methods and connect with your target audience.
+Knowing the stories behind popular logos and brands can help you refine your branding methods and connect with your target audience.

 It is important to note that many of these brands did not achieve fame on their first try, but the determination to roll with the times and consistently build their visual branding has allowed them to come out on top.

-For your logo inspiration, read on about eight world-renowned companies and the insightful stories behind their famous logos.
+For your logo inspiration, read on about 18 world-renowned companies and the insightful stories behind their famous logos and company symbols.

 It’s fascinating to consider that one of the biggest brands in the world is visually represented by a piece of fruit.

-To this day, there are countless theories on the web about how the company’s famous logo of a bitten apple was created.
-While the logo has undergone changes to its design over the years, the half-eaten apple has been retained each time.
+To this day, there are countless theories on the web about how the company’s popular logo of a bitten apple was created.
+Their logos over the years has undergone changes; the half-eaten apple has been retained each time.